 A lot of research and development is currently taking place on super capacitors.
 We also call this the “super caps” or “ultracapacitors”.
 Applying supercaps could offer a solution for this:

 - They can release (discharge) energy very quickly, so a significant increase in power is possible;

-- More durable than a Li-ion battery thanks to an unlimited amount of charging cycles (at least 1 million) due to no electrochemical reactions;
+- More durable than a Li-ion battery thanks to an unlimited number of charge cycles (at least 1 million) because no electrochemical reactions occur;

 - Partly in connection with the previous point, a supercap may be completely discharged without this having harmful consequences for the lifespan.

 Supercaps are capacitors with a capacity and energy density thousands of times higher than standard electrolytic capacitors.
 The capacity is increased by using a special electrolyte (insulation material) that contains ions and therefore has a very high dielectric constant between the plates.
 A separator (a thin foil) is soaked in a solvent with ions and placed between the plates.
 The plates are usually made of carbon.

 The capacity of the capacitor shown is 5000 F.

 With the supercaps a combination can be made with a li-ion HV battery; during short-term acceleration, the energy from the capacitors can be used instead of the energy from the HV battery.
 With regenerative braking, the capacitors are fully charged within a fraction of a second.
 Future developments may also make it possible to replace the li-ion battery with a supercap package.
 Unfortunately, with current technology, the capacity and therefore the power density is too low compared to a lithium-ion battery.
 Scientists are looking for ways to increase capacity and power density.